Zero-Tang/portable-dlmalloc/README.md

 - `NO_MALLOC_STATS=1`: This flag forbids `dlmalloc` from outputting debug messages.
 Otherwise, you will have to implement `dprintf2`.
 - `USE_LOCKS=2`: This flag makes `dlmalloc` call `init_lock`, `final_lock`, `acquire_lock` and `release_lock` functions.
 This flag is required to port `dlmalloc` to your platform while ensuring thread-safety.
 Otherwise, define `USE_LOCKS=0`.
 - `USE_DL_PREFIX`: This flags makes all routines from `dlmalloc` has `dl` prefix so that you can avoid name-conflict issues.
+- `DEFAULT_GRANULARITY`: This constant determines the size granularity when `dlmalloc` calls `custom_mmap`.
+The default is 64KiB.

 ## Build
 This chapter describes how to build this `dlmalloc` library.
-Note that this chapter only guides you how to build the samples.
-If you wish to port `dlmalloc` to your platform, it's recommended to check out [Port to Your Platform](#port-to-your-platform) section.
+Note that this chapter emphasizes on the given samples.
+If you wish to port `dlmalloc` to your platform, it's recommended to check out [Port to Your Platform](#port-to-your-platform) section, which provides the generalized guide for building the portable `dlmalloc`.
+You should be able to use this generalized guide if you are familiar with your compiler suite / build system.

 ### Build for Windows with Internal Port
 Download [Windows Driver Kit 7.1 (WDK-7600)](https://www.microsoft.com/en-us/download/details.aspx?id=11800) and install to default location in C: drive.